j0sephh123/sidebar/README.md

 - no animations for now, probably the next step

 ### Bugs
-[] when switching from fullwidth to toggled and right menu takes the coordinates of the longer element...
+[x] when switching from fullwidth to toggled and right menu takes the coordinates of the longer element...

 ### Todo
-[] toggle arrow when clicking main item
+[x] toggle arrow when clicking main item

+### Transitions
+[] slide down transition when expanding